 These days, I have selective hearing when people tell me I’m crazy.
 I am okay with walking a different path to others.
 Being different isn’t anything but different.
 I don’t listen to unconstructive feedback and to those who have put me in the too hard basket – we probably aren’t meant to be friends anyway.
 I don’t hold grudges, I want to be friendly with everyone, and will show kindness to whomever I come across.

 Friends will come and go in life, sometimes friends are seasonal, but there are some friends who are in it for the long game.
 I am apart of a group of really wonderful women who I have been friends with since I moved up to the Coast 22 years ago.
 Our lives have all changed in so many ways and forms over the years, but they are true friends.
-They are positive, loving, happy, honest, warm, optimistic and relatable.
+They are positive, loving, happy, honest, warm, optimistic, reliable and low maintenance.
 What you see is what you get!
 Exactly my kind of people.

 I found this meme by Elizabeth Foley and just had to share it…..